pdjr-signalk/pdjr-skplugin-renotifier/README.md

 The plugin configuration page at _Server->Plugin config->Renotifier_ offers the following configuration options.

-__Rescan script directory__.
+__Scan script directory__.
 Checkbox requesting that the list of _Notifiers_ (see below) be re-built by scanning the plugin's `bin/` folder for executable scripts.
-Default is true (to cause the _Notifiers_ list to built on first execution), but the value is set false after a scan is completed.
+Default is true (to cause the _Notifiers_ list to built on first configuration), but is then set false.
+Check this option to re-initialise the list of notifiers (any configuration of existing entries in _Notifiers_ will be retained).

 __Trigger paths__.
 A collection of potential Signal K notification paths which are of interest to the plugin.